-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 25922 CERTIFICATE OF DEATH 1.
-PLACE OF DE Redistration District No. Pile No.....
-Primary Registration District No.....
-Registered No. PHYSICIANS (a) Residence.
-No. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth? yra. mos. da.
+MISSOURI STATE BOARD OF HEALTH Do not use this space.
+Gall 22 1920 BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
+PLACE OF DEATH 825 Redistration District No. Primary Registration District No. 6085 Registered No. (a) Residence.
+No......(Usual place of abode) St.,Ward.
+(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
+SEX 4.
+COLOR OR RACE 5.
+SINGLE, MARRIED, WIDOWED OR 16.
 DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
 5a.
-If Married, Widowed, or Divorced HUSBAND OF (OR) WIFE OF should 6.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF 6.
 DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE If LESS than 1 YFARS DAYS MONTHS day.brs.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ... (b) General nature of industry, CONTRIBUTORY.....
-(SECONDARY) business, or establishment in which employed (or employer) (c) Name of employer 18.
+AGE If LESS than 1 YEARS MONTHS hrs.
+8. OCCUPATION OF DECEASED (a) Trade, profession, cr particular kind of work CONTRIBUTORY..... (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer) (duration) yrs. mos. ds (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH).....
-(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH?.....
-DATE OF....
-10. NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR TOY WHAT TEST CONFIRMED DIAGNOSIST.
-PARENTS (STATE OR COUNTRY) B.-Every item of inform.
-USE OF DEATH in plain Birch True mo 12.
-MAIDEN NAME OF MOTHER & State the DISBASE CAUSING DEATH, or in deaths from Violent Causing state 13.
-BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?....
+(STATE OR COUNTRY) DATE OF......
+DATE OF.....
+10. NAME OF FATHER () WAS THERE AN AUTOPSYT.....
+11. BIRTHPLACE OF FATHER (CITY OR JO) WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER (Address) State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CIT (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
 PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
-20. UNDERTAKER REGISTRAR